David Campbell (singer): Television and radio

 Campbell was a contestant on the third season of Dancing with the Stars.
 He has also featured on two series of the celebrity singing competition It Takes Two.
 He won the second series in 2007, with celebrity partner Jolene Anderson.

 Campbell appeared on Hey Hey It's Saturday, and co-hosted The Morning Show with Kylie Gillies occasionally when Larry Emdur was away.

 Since 2011, Campbell has co-hosted Today Extra (formerly Mornings on the Nine Network.
 He currently hosts the show alongside Sylvia Jeffreys.

 Since 2013, Campbell has co-hosted Vision Australia's Carols by Candlelight, broadcast live on Channel Nine on Christmas Eve each year.

 In January 2019, Campbell was appointed co-host of Weekend Today replacing Peter Stefanovic.
 He remained in the position until December 2019.
 It was announced that in 2020, Campbell would host Today Extra full time with Richard Wilkins replacing him on Weekend Today.

-In April 2020, Campbell hosted Music from the Home Front, a music concert recorded from musicians homes and broadcast on network 9 during the COVID-19 pandemic.
+In April 2020, Campbell hosted Music from the Home Front, a music concert recorded from musicians homes and broadcast on the Nine Network during the COVID-19 pandemic.

 Campbell started on smoothfm in May 2012.
 He is currently the host of weekend Afternoons (1pm – 4pm) on smoothfm 91.5 in Melbourne and smoothfm 95.3 in Sydney.